Hafan Books

 See all our books more easily – click here!

-Hafan Books is a Swansea Asylum Seekers Support project in collaboration with the Open University’s Covid Chronicles
+Hafan Books is a Swansea Asylum Seekers Support project – all proceeds go to the charity.
+We collaborate with the Open University’s Covid Chronicles.

 MY JEALOUS VISITOR – POEMS AND TESTIMONY by MAXSON SAHR KPAKIO